-Hans-Gert Pöttering: Borissov’s new consultant on E.U.
-Presidency
+Hans-Gert Pöttering: Borissov’s new consultant on EU Presidency

-Dr. Hans-Gert Pöttering is the Sofia’s new consultant regarding Bulgaria’s upcoming Presidency of the Council of the European Union.
-He is a former President of the E.U.
-Parliament.
+Dr. Hans-Gert Pöttering is the Sofia’s new consultant regarding Bulgaria’s upcoming six-month presidency of the Council of the European Union.
+He is a former president of the European Parliament.

-According to the Sofia division of the Konrad Adenauer Foundation (KAS), Pöttering was invited to come to Sofia today, for that purpose.
-He is one of several experienced individuals, who are consulting Prime Minister Boiko Borissov’s government unsalaried.
+According to the Sofia division of the Konrad Adenauer Foundation, Pöttering was invited to come to Sofia today, for that purpose.
+He is one of several experienced individuals, who are consulting Prime Minister Boiko Borissov’s government pro bono.

 During his talks with Bulgarian government officials, Pöttering said, Bulgaria was already doing a lot for the European Union, “regarding the fight against illegal migration, and as an anchor of stability for the Western Balkan countries.”